fessycode/fessycode/README.md

 - 👋 Hi, I’m @fessycode
 - 👀 I’m interested in AI | full stack | web development | blockchain development | smart contract development | data science
-- 🌱 I’m currently learning front-end web and software Engineer
+- 🌱 I’m currently learning front-end web and software Engineer at ALX
 - 💞️ I’m looking to collaborate on everything that has to do with data and programming
 - 📫 How to reach: You can contact me via fessydoris@gmail.com